obscurename/Rocksmith2014Backup/README.md

 Setup uses the "Rocksmith2014.exe" name for startup backup, so; rename the original "Rocksmith2014.exe" to "Rocksmith.exe" or "Game.exe".
 The former being the better idea.

 On initial startup, it will attempt to figure out the save file location (using Registry).
 If you ues multiple profiles, it'll ask for you to intervene with the correct Steam3 ID, otherwise it should run properly.

+If you want to skip the Autoboot Delay, create a new text file in the same directory named "skipdelay.txt".

 # FAQ